 A concession is an incentive that makes a property more attractive to purchasers or renters.
 It might come in the form of cash that reduces closing costs for a purchased home or a reduced security position for a rental.

 A concession's dollar amount is included in the real estate contract.
-The seller might concede that the property needs a bit of work, so he might offer a $5,000 concession to compensate for this, or he might just be eager to sell so he's willing to pick up some of your costs.
+The seller might concede that the property needs a bit of work, so she might offer a $5,000 concession to compensate for this.
+She might also just be eager to sell, so she's willing to pick up some of your costs.
 The seller contributes this cash from his own proceeds, and the purchase price is not affected.
 If you're buying a home for $275,000, a $5,000 concession does not lower the purchase price to $270,000.
 The seller's $5,000 contribution can only be applied to your settlement costs.

 A concession means the seller will walk away with a little less cash at closing, and the buyer will not have to come up with as much cash.
 For example, if you're purchasing a home for $275,000, if you must put 10 percent down, and if you have $5,000 in closing costs, you'd need $32,500 at closing.
 If the buyer offers you a $5,000 concession, you'd only have to come up with the $27,500 down payment.

 If you're buying a $275,000 home and you're putting $27,500 down, your lender is financing and investing $247,500 in the transaction.
 Lenders therefore impose some limits – they don't want the deal to turn into a get-rich-quick scheme for the buyer.
 You must use all of the concession money at closing – you can't walk out with a check for the unused portion that you can spend on whatever you like.